osamaalb/osamaalb.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at LIMOS
+subtitle: PhD Student in Cryptography at LIMOS and BeYs

 profile:
   align: right